Macaulay2/M2/M2/INSTALL-CMake.md

 - `M2-emacs`: build the M2-mode package for Emacs

 In addition, the following targets are available for
-- `scc1`: build the Simple C Compiler
+- `scc1`: build the Safe C Compiler
 - `M2-interpreter`: translate `.d` and `.dd` sources into C and C++ sources
 - `M2-regex`
 - `M2-system`